Prisoners’ Education Trust – Course Prospectus 2024-2025

 Format of Course Materials: Paper-based

-Exams: Two – each are 1 hour 30 minutes, and contribute 50% of the overall grade.
-(Funding not included – you will need to re-apply to PET for the exam fees).
+Exams: One optional exam (funding not included – you will need to re-apply to PET for the exam fees)

 Tutor Support: Yes